 - Aggravated manslaughter in New Jersey is considered a felony of the first degree.
 If found guilty you could be facing between 10 to 30 years in prison and a fine as high as $200,000.

-- Vehicular manslaughter in New Jersey is a common charge in cases of drunk driving deaths but it can also be charged when a death occurs because of a speeding vehicle or reckless driving.
-If found guilty you could face 5 to 10 years in prison, a fine up to $150,00, and a license suspension for a period between five years and life if you were driving under the influence.
+- Vehicular manslaughter in New Jersey is a common charge in drunk driving deaths, but it can also be charged when a death occurs because of reckless driving.
+If found guilty, you could face 5 to 10 years in prison, a fine of up to $150,00, and a license suspension for a period between five years and life if you were driving under the influence.

-What Defenses are there for a Manslaughter Charge?
+What Defenses are an Option for a Manslaughter Charge?

-There are a number of potential defenses which you can use in defending yourself against a manslaughter charge.
-Which defense will be the best for your specific cases will again depend on the circumstances of the case.
-This is due to factors such as a defense of mistaken identity not being viable due to being caught on camera or are clearly identifiable through evidence or witness accounts.
+You can defend yourself with several potential defenses against a manslaughter charge.
+Which defense will be the best for your specific case depends on the circumstances of your case.
+This is due to factors such as a defense of mistaken identity not being viable due to being caught on camera or identifiable through evidence or witness accounts.

 Possible defenses for your manslaughter charge include: